makersacademy/airport_challenge/README.md

 Airport Challenge
 =================

+To test - navigate to project folder, run rspec OR run irb and require './lib/plane'

 Solution
 ---------
 My solution is a simple model with two classes - Airport and Plane

 It should allow planes to land at, and depart from an airport.
 The status of the plane is checked on take off and landing to make sure we are not trying to land a plane which has already landed, or take off when we are already flying.
-Airports have a capacity, and weather, which are also checked at take off and landing.
+Airports have a capacity and weather, which are also checked at take off and landing.

 Multiple airports can be initialized which each have their own names, capacities and weather.
 Each airport will keep track of the planes which are landed there.